Lincoln Navigator: Body

 During its production run, Lincoln made few changes to the first-generation Navigator.
-In 1999, alongside the addition of the InTech V8, power-adjustable brake and accelerator pedals were added; the previously optional 17-inch wheels became standard.
+In 1999, alongside the addition of the InTech V8, power-adjustable brake and accelerator pedals were added; the previously optional 17-inch wheels became standard, while an updated instrument cluster features a digital odometer.

 For the 2000 model year, the fender-mounted radio antenna was integrated into the right-rear window, while the interior received Nudo leather seating surfaces.
 The carpeting and netting on the rear of the two front seats were replaced with leather and buttoned map pockets respectively, and the recessed tray on the rear center console's lid for those Navigators that had rear captain's chairs instead of bench seats was replaced with a flat leather lid.
-The options list expanded to include a satellite navigation system, heated and cooled front seats, a reverse-sensing system, and side-impact airbags.
+The options list expanded to include a satellite navigation system, a reverse-sensing system, side-impact airbags, optional heated seats and cooled front seats, the first manufacturer to offer climate controlled front seats, provided by Amerigon.
+User-controlled by individual dash-mounted switches, ambient cabin air was drawn into the system and either heated or cooled by a solid-state heat pump, using a thermo-electric device (TED) to convert electric current into the desired hot or cold thermal effect, and conditioned air is circulated via a fan through ducts in the seat cushion and seat back, to heat or cool the surface.

 For the 2001 model year, several minor cosmetic changes were made.
 On the hood's grille and tailgate, the Lincoln emblem was given a black background (replacing the previous red); on the tailgate, the Lincoln and Navigator badging switched sides.
 A VHS-based video entertainment system became an option.

-For the 2002 model year, heated and cooled front seats were available, and the outlined Lincoln emblem embossed on the center of the steering wheel was replaced with a molded Lincoln badge.
+For the 2002 model year, the Navigator featured a molded Lincoln badge on the steering wheel center, as well as optional heated and cooled seats.